msyamkumar/cs220-f21-projects/p7/README.md

 ### #Q18: Which country has the lowest estimated ratio of people who are partly vaccinated to people who are fully vaccinated, as of '10/16/2021'?

+**Note:** If there are any ties, your answer should be the country whose name appears first in the alphabetical order.

 ### #Q19: Which country is estimated to have administered the most vaccines per capita, as of '10/14/2021'?